cuihenggang/geeps/README.md

 GeePS is a parameter server library that scales single-machine GPU machine learning applications (such as Caffe) to a cluster of machines.

-## Download and build GeePS and example application
+## Download and build GeePS and Caffe application

-Run the following command to download GeePS and Caffe:
+Run the following command to download GeePS and (our slightly modified) Caffe:

 ```
 git clone --recurse-submodules https://github.com/cuihenggang/geeps.git
 ```

-If you use the Ubuntu 14.04 system, you can run the following command to install the dependencies (from geeps root directory):
+If you use the Ubuntu 14.04 system, you can run the following commands (from geeps root directory) to install the dependencies:

 ```
 ./scripts/install-geeps-deps-ubuntu14.sh